bigcharinthon/ecommerce-sales-analysis/README.md

 ### KPI 4: Bottom 5 Products by Revenue
 **Business Question:**
-Which products generate the lowest revenue?
+Which are the bottom 5 products by revenue?

 **Insight:**
 Low revenue does not necessarily imply poor product quality.